Clinical – Core

 The Miracle of Life, Gone Wrong: When Obstetric Patients Require Critical Care

 Michael A. Frakes, MSN, APRN, CFRN, CNPT, FACHE, EMT-P, Boston MedFlight

 Pregnancy and delivery usually go very well.
 When it doesn’t go well, however, it really doesn’t go well — up to one of every seven OB patients who require critical care dies and about one in seven of the deaths are probably preventable.
 This is definitely a high-risk and low-frequency population for the critical care transport teams who will be asked to manage these patients safely during transport to a tertiary care facility.
 This presentation will give an overview of normal physiology of pregnancy, the amazingly dangerous normal physiology of the peripartum period, and review detection and management of the array of critical illnesses that can complicate pregnancy.

 Tick Tock Goes the Clock: Neonatal Surgical Emergencies

-Michelle Oddi, RN, MSN, CCRN, CFRN, C-NPT and Dr. Donald Null, MD, University of California Medical Center Children’s Hospital
+Michelle Oddi, PhD RN CCRN CFRN C-NPT and Dr. Donald Null, MD, University of California Davis Medical Center Children’s Hospital